Necessary Components for Safe Schools

 Policies:

-• Must have a clear discipline matrix, followed with consistency in implementation to eliminate favoritism or discrimination.
-This must include discipline around issues of discrimination against LGBTQ+ students and also include verbal bullying as a safety issue.
+Must have a clear discipline matrix, followed with consistency in implementation to eliminate favoritism or discrimination.
+This must include discipline around issues of discrimination against LGBTQ+ students and must include verbal bullying as a safety issue.
 Effective and appropriate consequences must be enforced.
-The surveys should be a reflection on if enforcement is happening.
+The surveys should be a reflection on whether there is appropriate enforcement of non discrimination policy and whether marginalized students feel safe.

 ** Click Here for links to Restorative Justice Programs:

-** These are sample policies that serve to keep ALL students safe: https://www.glsen.org/district-policy
+** These are excellent sample policies that serve to keep ALL students safe -

-• Bullying is violence and is a mental health issue for the bully, the victim and any witnesses.
+Bullying is violence and is a mental health issue for the bully, the victim and any witnesses.
 Funding for a trained licensed therapist in each school is a MUST to reduce bullying and suicide, as well as to ensure that LGBTQIA students (and all who are marginalized) have a safe place to talk about what they are experiencing.
 This is different from a guidance counselor because their training and experience are different.
 Therapists must be involved in any effective Restorative Justice Program.
 If your state won't require talking with a therapist in response to bullying, focus on bringing in mindfulness programs to be integrated into your curriculum and throughout your school.
-This will help reduce issues of bullying.
+This can help reduce issues of bullying.
 Best case scenario is embracing BOTH!
+If they are UNWILLING: it may be time to consider moving.

-• Therapists should be consulted when reviewing surveys to help determine appropriate changes to make.
+Therapists MUST be consulted when reviewing surveys to help determine appropriate changes to make to accommodate necessary changes to ensure the safety of LGBTQIA students, as well as, ALL marginalized students.

-• Most schools, other than very very small ones, will need more that one therapist in each school.
-This is because of the mental health crisis happening at such high rates in students today.
+Most schools, other than very very small ones, will need more that one therapist in each school.
+Mental health struggles are happening at such high rates in students today that many providers are overloaded in their caseload.
+The result is that many students don't get enough support and care.
+The funding for these services are likely to take another devastating hit through this second trump round.

 Training:

-• Bullying/Violence - how to identify it, who is at risk, places it happens, how to prevent it.
+Bullying/Violence - This is a MUST!
+How to identify it, who is at risk, places it happens, and how to prevent it.
 Bullying, suicide awareness and LGBTQIA (marginalized youth) awareness must be intertwined because they are irrefutably connected.

 *** CLICK HERE for information on effective training programs!!***